Azure/Project-Cerberus/README.md

 require Cerberus functionality.
 Most of the code available here is agnostic to the actual device that it will run on, with abstraction layers defined where necessary.

-The source tree is structured as follows:
+The Cerberus source tree is structured as follows:

 | Folder            | Description                                     |
 |-------------------|-------------------------------------------------|